Questions and answers about legal deposit

 This means that word processing programmes, spreadsheets and operating systems do not have to be handed in, while programmes that are included in or published with digitised books or reference works, multimedia works, computer games and other interactive works have to be deposited.

 No, they should not.
-Instead, the Royal Danish Library regularly harvests the Danish part of the Internet.
+Instead, Royal Danish Library regularly harvests the Danish part of the Internet.

 Read more about our work in collecting internet material.